247sathish/AndroidPreparation/FirebaseAppDistributionREADME.md

    - Firebase App Distribution is primarily intended for pre-release testing and not intended for production app distribution.
    - For public app releases, developers should continue to use the official app stores.

-By leveraging Firebase App Distribution, developers can effectively streamline app testing and gather valuable feedback from testers before releasing to a wider audience."

----

-Remember to speak confidently, and if you have any experience with Firebase App Distribution or examples of how it improved your app development process in previous projects, it's beneficial to share those insights.
-Demonstrating your understanding of App Distribution's capabilities and its significance in enhancing app testing can leave a positive impression on the interviewer.
-Good luck with your interview!